 Mandy is also a yoga and baby massage teacher, a healer, a mentor, emotional health coach and a birth re-wind practitioner.
 She has worked with Harvey Nichols, John Lewis, iCandy and The Baby Show.

 She lives in Birmingham with her husband and two daughters.

 Pregnancy and Postnatal expert and founder of The Mother Circle

 Anna Le Grange

-Calm & Connected Infant Feeding
+Prioritising Calm and Connection in Infant Feeding

 Anna Le Grange is a Lactation Consultant, Paediatric Nurse, Mindfulness Coach and Mum to 3.
 She has over 20 years of experience of working with new families.
 Anna is passionate about educating, motivating and supporting parents whilst they navigate their breastfeeding journey, with both practical and mindful solutions.
 She runs both in-person and online antenatal breastfeeding classes and supports families in their homes with any breastfeeding problems and concerns once their baby is born.

 Anna runs breastfeeding education courses for health professionals and volunteers, teaching them how to incorporate mindfulness and positivity into their breastfeeding support.
 She is currently studying an MSc in Positive Psychology and in her spare time loves taking her Cocker Spaniel Rufus on coastal walks.